lightersmash1/Prism-Launcher-Auth-Patcher/README.md

         m_accountToUse->refresh();
     }`

 This section will give an _account state_ to the Microsoft account being used (which is what m_accountToUse and accountToCheck are.)
-In the current form of how this bypass works, it would probably make the account state be set to _Errored_.
+In the original bypass, it would probably make the account state be set to _Errored_.

 `switch (accountToCheck->accountState()) {`